HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   * *Proofreader API*: Finding and fixing mistakes in text.
   * *Language Detector* and *Translator APIs*: Detecting the language of text content and translating it into another language.

-All APIs are specified within the WebML Community Group, meaning they are still incubating and not yet on the W3C Recommendation track.
+All APIs are specified within the WebML Community Group, meaning they are still incubating, and are not yet on the W3C Recommendation track.
 Some of the APIs are already generally available, while others need a browser flag to be enabled or are in <a hreflang="en" href="https://github.com/GoogleChrome/OriginTrials">Origin Trial</a>, requiring a registered token for activation—unlike WebGPU, which is now stable and widely available for shipping production features.

 <a hreflang="en" href="https://npm-stat.com/charts.html?package=%40types%2Fdom-chromium-ai&from=2025-01-01&to=2025-11-30">The download numbers</a> of the <a hreflang="en" href="https://www.npmjs.com/package/@types/dom-chromium-ai">`@types/dom-chromium-ai` package</a>, containing TypeScript typings for Built-in AI, may reflect the experimental status of the APIs: Downloads peaked in August 2025 with 25,770 downloads, followed by a gradual decline (see the following figure).
 This trend may suggest that developers are hesitant to adopt experimental APIs.
 However, the download statistics for a typings package may not reflect the actual usage of the API.